Andra10/scraping-setup/README.md

 # scraping-intro-setup

-Scraping infos from "https://pagellapolitica.it", italian website about italian politicians statements
+Scraping infos from "https://pagellapolitica.it", italian website about italian politicians statements & fact-checkings

 # How to start